Understanding Worldbuilding Through Runeterra

 For me, games are the opposite of escapism.
 They represent a medium for questioning and reinventing the systems and realities of our world.
-What if we lived in a society that achieved police abolition?
+What if we lived in a society that abolished police?
 What if our money lost value over time, such that generation wealth was eradicated?
 What if young women are afforded joy from the moment of their birth?
-In choosing to pursue a career in game design, I did not forfeit a life of meaning for triviality.
-I opened a possibility space for defining a reality on my terms.
-When I join the gaming industry, I hope to advance inclusion beyond the baseline of accessibility and towards a future that leverages games as a remedy for the injustices of our world.
+In choosing to pursue a career in games, I did not forfeit a life of meaning for triviality: I opened a possibility space for defining a reality on my terms.
+When I join the gaming industry, I hope to advance inclusion beyond the baseline of accessibility and toward a future that leverages games as a remedy for the injustices of our world.
 And when I look back on how far I’ve come in a decade, I hope to reflect on Zero as the first step in my journey."

-In these words, I recognize the pains of shedding old skin, (thankfully) accompanied by an equal amount of hope.
+Reading this section over, I recognize the pains of shedding old skin, (thankfully) accompanied by an equal amount of hope.
 But I also recognize anger—anger with my identity, anger with feeling robbed of empowerment in the real world.
-Zero has taught me that designers often inject themselves into their worlds.
-I question the kinds of empowerment I can offer to my players if I cannot separate myself from that sense of loss.
+Zero has taught me that designers often inject themselves into their worlds; I question the kinds of empowerment I can offer to my players if I cannot separate myself from that sense of loss.

 Ethan Radd, the creative lead of Virtuoso Neomedia, stated "I want my art to come from a place of love, not pain.
 Purer fuel burns hotter."
 Over the next year, I want to establish a different relationship with my passion—one where I can recognize the motivations that led me to design without the pain of feeling displaced.